The Veronicas (album)

-The Veronicas is the third studio album by Australian duo The Veronicas.
-It was issued on 21 November 2014 as their first release with Sony Music Australia following their departure from former label Warner Bros.
-Records.
+The Veronicas is the self-titled third studio album by Australian duo The Veronicas.
+It was issued on 21 November 2014 as their first release with Sony Music Australia following their departure from former label Sire Records (Warner Music).
 The album comes seven years after their second record Hook Me Up (2007).
-While they were with Warner Bros.
-Records, the album was to be issued under the title Life on Mars with a 2012 release date before it was pushed back and eventually shelved.
+When they were still with Sire at the time, their album was to be issued under the title Life on Mars with a 2012 release date before it was pushed back and eventually shelved, leading to their split from the label in October, 2013.

 The Veronicas, which was produced from 2010-2014, features collaborations with Butch Vig, Nellee Hooper, Daniel Johns and long time collaborator Toby Gad.
 The music on the album slightly differs from their previous pop rock/electronic rock albums, featuring a "progressive pop" sound, drawing inspiration from numerous genres such as blues, dubstep, trip hop, rock and roll, soul, EDM, folk, grunge and rap.

 The Veronicas debuted and peaked at number-two on the Australian Albums Chart, becoming their third consecutive number-two chart peak in Australia.
 The first single from the album, "You Ruin Me", debuted at number-one on the Australian Singles Chart where it stayed for three weeks and became their second number-one hit in the country, following "Hook Me Up" in 2007.

 To promote The Veronicas, the duo made various television and radio appearances in Australia and Europe.
 Additionally, they performed live at venues which included supporting 5 Seconds of Summer on the USA leg of their Rock Out with Your Socks Out Tour.
 They also headlined their own tour, Sanctified Tour, in Australia and the UK during February and March in 2015.